 I just read this article and the entire time all I could think to myself was about how those words could have come out of my mouth just as easily as the writer’s.
 [Side note: if you don’t have time to read the whole thing, just skip to the last two paragraphs which are amazing, true, and embody the spirit of LA.]
 Articles like this surface all the time, and I’m pretty sure that nobody reads them except for the small sliver of the population that actually, like me, has found a way to love LA.
 We read them and say to ourselves, “Yup, everyone else should totally read this and get on board!”
-But then they rarely do.
+And then no one does.
 They continue along on their same path of hating LA and everything that it stands for.

 But what does it stand for?
 I think the problem people have with LA is that it doesn’t really stand for anything as a whole, except for the entertainment industry.
 (And by the way, unless you completely shun all forms of digital entertainment, maybe you should stop biting the hand that entertains you.)
 As the above article states, each individual neighborhood within the city limits has its own unique vibe, and that’s what makes LA cool.
 At first, I wasn’t crazy about LA either, but I grew to love it arguably more than any other city in the US.
 I often tell people that my LA life was very unlike what you see in the media.
 I never flashed my crotch to a paparazzo while getting out of a limo at Le Deux.
-For that matter, I don’t think I ever set foot inside a club.
-I think I had less than five actor friends, and I probably went to two industry parties in eight years.
-I was fortunate that I always lived relatively close to my workplace and I rarely drove freeways.
+For that matter, I don’t think I ever set foot inside “da club.”
+I think I had less than five struggling actor friends, and I probably went to two industry parties in eight years.
+I was fortunate that I always lived relatively close to my workplace—biking distance—and I rarely drove freeways.
 For a lot of the time I was there, I biked 3 miles to work every morning where I was a non-profiteer/dog walker by day and a pub quizzer, karaoke singer, fledgling foodie, and regular dive bar attendee by night.
 I did what I enjoyed and avoided the things that I didn’t.
 The best thing about a large city is that there’s plenty to pick and choose from.
 You don’t have to be a part of anything that you think sucks.
 And I’m gonna let you in on a little secret—there are a lot of people in LA that are living seemingly “non-LA” lives.
 And I, like they, could have led a very similar life in a multitude of other US cities that rarely get as bad a rap as LA.

 Now don’t get me wrong: in the immortal words of Snoop Dogg, “I won’t play, I love the Bay just like I love LA.”
 I’ll be the first to say that moving to SF and emancipating myself from my car for the first time in nearly ten years feels amazing.
 Walking through the streets of a city that bustles with diverse, interesting people at every turn is exciting and fun.
 On the other hand, this place is windy as fuck about 80% of the time and you often have to leave the house with seventeen clothing options stuffed in your messenger bag to prepare for the multitude of micro-climates you’ll encounter in one 12-hour period.
 But that’s because different cities have different things that make them cool.
 There are pros and cons to living everywhere.
 My advice to anyone who wants to love LA (or any city for that matter): If you stop comparing it to other cities, you’ll enable yourself to just take in what you like about it, do those things, and avoid whatever that you think sucks about it.